 Join Johan Hammerstrom, CEO of Community IT Innovators, to learn actionable first steps and view some templates for creating a simple IT Roadmap that can help your nonprofit succeed.

 Start up and small nonprofits can often manage their own IT using free and low-cost tools.
 But as you grow, you will need to build a roadmap to strategize your investments and timeline for the IT you need to keep your nonprofit functioning.

 Many clients come to us with substantial technical debt from years – even decades – of under-investment in their office infrastructure.
 If this describes your situation, you are not alone.
 And it is not as hard and overwhelming to get on the right IT path as you might think.

-In this webinar, we are going to walk you through the steps to create your own IT roadmap, and share resources and advice with you on how to incorporate IT strategy into your leadership and budget practice.
+In this webinar, we walk you through the steps to create your own IT roadmap, and share resources and advice with you on how to incorporate IT strategy into your leadership and budget practice.

-CEO Johan Hammerstrom, an expert with 20+ years of experience supporting nonprofit IT, will walk through how to budget and plan for your nonprofit’s future.
+CEO Johan Hammerstrom, an expert with 20+ years of experience supporting nonprofit IT, walks through how to budget and plan for your nonprofit’s future.

 You will learn